fgerodim/HW-UOI/README.md

 **3. class Enroll** for course registration.
 Private fields include the student's registration number, the course's code and the student's grade in this course.
 The class include 2 constructors, set and get methods as well as a toString () method.

 **4. class StudentFrame**for the implementation of the GUI.
-The private fields of the application should include the following
+The private fields of the application includes the following

 **1. ArrayList <Student> mstudents** for student storage.